Pediatric liver transplant

 You should be able to stay with your child in the PICU and on the transplant floor.
 Siblings can visit, too, depending on age restrictions.
 Please check our current visiting hours and policies for up-to-date information.
 You’ll also get to know your child’s transplant coordinator, who will be available to support you long after the transplant.

-Ongoing care after a Pediatric Liver Transplant
+Ongoing care after a pediatric liver transplant

 After a pediatric liver transplant, each child has a different experience.
 All children will need specialized care from transplant specialists throughout their life.
+You are your child’s best advocate and are a vitally important person in their care team.

 • Making sure your child keeps appointments with their health care team